 “To understand what the state loses by not having a coherent and effective water strategy that combines adequate storage with policies that allow for a consistent and reliable flow of water on a year-to-year basis, one must imagine what it would be to have one,” the report states.

 “On a macro level, such a strategy would likely have a more robust storage capacity and better understanding of the true biology of the state’s ecosystems with specific investments in technologies that would allow for micromanagement of local ecologies rather than the gross water flow strategies used today.”

 While Shires said he sees California voters recently passing a $7.1 billion bond initiative to improve the state’s water infrastructure and the state requiring mandatory regional plans to reduce groundwater pumping in an effort to restore aquifers as steps in the right direction, he wrote that “California is a long way from such a forward-looking water policy and billions of dollars in capital investments from realizing it.

-“The state also needs to reconsider its super-prioritization of environmental uses [for water] over other uses.”
+“The state also needs to reconsider its super-prioritization of environmental uses water over other uses.”